Every parent wants the best for his or her child. That’s why you should teach healthy habits to your child as soon as possible.

 Every so often, the Janz Family Dental features helpful blog posts on various topics having to do with dental care in Edmonton in order to keep our patients' teeth and mouths in top condition.
 You may find some of our posts interesting as you work to maintain the best dental health possible.
 If you have questions about anything you read here, please feel free to contact us for answers -- we're here to help!
-Learn a bit more about the following:

 A great smile can significantly influence how you see yourself.
 Those who have problems with their teeth, including discolouration, decay or misalignment, may often avoid smiling.
 They may refrain from engaging in social conversations or events or look away during an interaction.
 This behaviour can significantly affect one’s well-being, particularly young children, as feelings of embarrassment can prevent them from being their true self.